hdsu-bioquant/r4sc2024/day1/day1_updated/08_Pseudotime_analysis.md

 ---

-# 8. Pseudotime analysis
+# Introduction

-From the gene expression profile, we can determine a *pseudotime* for each cell, which represents it developmental state along a developmental trajectory from progenitor cells to differentiated cells.
-Each cell is assigned a pseudotime, and cells can then be ordered along this time axis.
+This analysis reconstructs developmental trajectories in the adrenal medulla using the Jansky et al. (2021) single-cell RNA-seq dataset.

-There are many computational approaches for pseudotime inference.
-Here, trajectory inference is performed using **Slingshot**.
+Trajectory inference is performed using Slingshot.
 Existing UMAP coordinates provided by the original study are used directly.
 No cell filtering or subsetting is performed.